VincentYuanTY/Python3.x-SocketTutorial/README.md

 //English Usage

 First, you should create two new folders which named 'download' and 'upload' in the same directory of the py file.(The folders names can be configured)
-Then,if you should execute the 'server.py' or 'server_linux.py' in terms of your OS to launch the receiver service.
+Then,you should execute the 'server.py' or 'server_linux.py' in terms of your OS to launch the receiver service.
 Finally,launching the 'client.py' as the Send-Side and enter the receiver IP Address.At last enter the file name which you want to transmit.

 PS:The python3 should be set allowable in the firewall.